top of page

 • 4 min read

-Machining fiberglass, G10, and Micarta can be both exciting and demanding.
-These composite materials are vital in many fields, from custom knife handles to electrical insulators.
-In this blog post, we will dive into the distinct characteristics of these materials, effective machining techniques, and practical tips to help you master the art of working with them.
+Machining fiberglass, G10, and Micarta can be both exciting and challenging.
+These composite materials are essential in various fields, from custom knife handles to electrical insulators.
+In this blog post, we will explore the distinct characteristics of these materials, effective machining techniques, and practical tips to help you excel in your craft.

 Fiberglass